 7. The “Good, Better, Best” Strategy

 One of the most effective menu pricing strategies is the “good, better, best” method.
 This is how it works: place three varieties of a dish next to each other on your menu.
-You can also opt for 3 sizes (small, medium, large) of the same item.
+You can also opt for three sizes (small, medium, large) of the same item.
 Most customers tend to choose the “better” (or mid-range priced, or medium sized) menu items.
 However, you should still include your “best” items (many customers will select these high-dollar dishes) and the “good” options, since the “better” and “best” dishes won’t look nearly as appealing if a third option didn’t exist.

 8. Dish Location